OzAmram/OzAmram.github.io/_projects/CASE.md

 First of all, I had to develop an entirely new method for calibrating the modeling of the substructure of exotic jets (preliminary description is [here](https://cds.cern.ch/record/2866330), paper will come soon).
-The other vary serious complication is the performance of the weakly supervised methods because the method performance (aka signal efficiency) changes dramatically depending on the amount of signal in the data.
+The other vary serious complication is that performance of the weakly supervised methods (aka signal efficiency) changes dramatically depending on the amount of signal in the data.
 Running on data with no signal present tells you nothing about what you would have seen had there been signal present (which is what you care about when